The Saint's Vacation: Notes

-In June 1939 John Farrow was announced to direct the film before being replaced by Leslie Felton.
+In June 1939 John Farrow was announced to direct the film before being replaced by Leslie Fenton.

 Several characters from Getaway do appear in the film adaptation, most notably Templar's friend Monty Hayward (the only time this recurring character from the early novels appeared on film).
 The villain of the film, Rudolf Hauser (played by Cecil Parker) is an adjustment of the book's villain, Prince Rudolf, who had also been the villain in the early Saint novels The Last Hero and Knight Templar.
 One notable omission from the character list is Templar's literary girlfriend, Patricia Holm, who is replaced by another character, Mary Langdon, played by Sally Gray.

 This was the first of two appearances by Sinclair as The Saint; he would later return in the film adaptation of Meet – The Tiger!, also known as The Saint Meets the Tiger.